Last Updated on Samuel Franklinby

 - Perverse Edge (Starting): A core card of our crowd control theme and an incredible level 1 card overall for the bottom action, initiative and easy experience acquisition.
 While the top gives us a quick way to deal some burst damage for a loss if there are negative conditions present it’s really about the bottom on Perverse Edge given it provides us with a reliable stun at range and empowers our important ice element at the same time that can easily be paired with Frigid Apparition.

 - Scurry (Starting): A card that definitely looks weak at first glance but when buffed by The Mind’s Weakness augment turns into a decent attack with the ability to move in the same action which opens up various possibilities and why we will likely want to hold this card well beyond what you might expect.
-The initiative is also nice to have in hand as we want a healthy balance of fast and slow initiative cards with the bottom loot being a good final room action to take as much gold as possible when the scenario win is in sight.
+The initiative is also nice to have as we want a healthy balance of fast and slow initiative cards with the bottom loot being a good final room action to take as much gold as possible when the scenario win is in sight.

 - Submissive Affliction (Starting): One of our weaker cards overall so won’t be staying in our Mindthief card build for long.
 When buffed by our key augment the top is a decent attack with easy experience although we won’t often get the negative conditions bonus in practice as these are uncommon even amongst our cards early on.
-The bottom is interesting and plays into our character theme perfectly but realistically isn’t much damage.
+The bottom is interesting and plays into our character theme perfectly but realistically simply isn’t much damage.

 - Frigid Apparition (Starting): This card gives the Mindthief the perfect way to spend their ice element by adding stun to a melee attack which is also reusable given its a non loss card.
 Even if we lack ice the damage output of this card at level 1 with our favourite augment is impressive which gives us little reason to ever consider playing the bottom loss unless we are in the rare situation of desperately needing a stun to win the scenario and don’t have ice available.

-- Withering Claw (Starting): Another one of our starting augment cards that again doesn’t compete with the raw attack power added by The Mind’s Weakness although muddle and poison aren’t terrible status effects by any means.
-The problem for the Mindthief though is that neither of these stop us our enemy from attacking us like our stun crowd control options.
+- Withering Claw (Starting): Another one of our starting augment cards that once again doesn’t compete with the raw attack power added by The Mind’s Weakness although muddle and poison aren’t terrible status effects by any means.
+The problem for the Mindthief though is that neither of these stop our enemy from attacking us like our stun crowd control options.
 The bottom also suffers from this problem with an okay crowd control in immobilise that just has limited uses for our objectives although can be combined with Scurry in a pinch.

 - Wretched Creature (Level 2): Melee summons are far from powerful cards in Gloomhaven and beyond absorbing a hit or two in a desperate situation don’t offer us much and this one is less effective in that already niche role compared to our starting summon as it has less health.
 The bottom is definitely tempting though but we simply lack easy dark generation to make use of the curse and the nature of curse is random compared to our other sources of guaranteed crowd control like stuns.

 - Brain Leech (Level 3): With our augment active this bottom turns into a 3 attack that also strengthens us for additional damage and is accordingly a decent pickup in any Mindthief build but I do recommend the alternative level 3 card for a few reasons.
 Most notably bottom attacks aren’t as powerful on us as other characters as we don’t want to be in sustained fights given our goals to jump in, out and around the battlefield.
-The weak top loss is also practically useless as we can’t afford the lose, its a ranged attack not buffed by our main augment and gives us a heal that if playing correctly we shouldn’t need.
+The weak top loss is also practically useless as we can’t afford to play it, its a ranged attack not buffed by our main augment and gives us a heal that if playing correctly we shouldn’t need.

 - Silent Scream (Level 3): This might not seem like the better option at level 3 as the top is an augment that won’t get any usage but the bottom is giving us something we actually need at this level with a reliable 3 move while further balancing out or low and high initiatives for combo rounds.
 A 2 push card with move is also a great addition to any scenario with traps which can even become a deadly 3 push with elemental enhancement offering great flexibility.
 Even without traps the ability to push everything around you unlocks a host of utility for the advanced player.